fly-apps/nodejs-planetscale-read-replicas/README.md

 #{"time":20,"usingFlyRegion":"lhr","usingPrimaryRegion":true,"usingDatabaseHost":"random.eu-west-3.psdb.cloud","data":"Added a row with ID 10"}
 ```

 Perfect!
-We can see from that response that the request was handled in our primary region (`lhr`).
+We can see from that response that this request worked.
+It was handled in our primary region (`lhr`).
 And so the write succeeded.
-Despite the closest database to `sea` actually being a read-only replica (as shown by our prior read).
-But wait ... how does this work?
-Well, we can see by looking at the logs for this app (with `fly logs`) ...
+Despite the closest database to `sea` actually being a read-only replica.
+But wait ...
+How does this work?
+Well, we can see by looking at the logs for this app:

 ```
 2022-05-19T19:09:42Z app[abcdefgh] sea [info]Replaying this attempt to write to a read replica (from Fly region: sea) in the primary Fly region: lhr
 ```

-That line is logged by our custom error handler in `server.js`.
-It proves that what we planned to happen _did_ happen: the write was initially sent to the _closest_ database.
-But that's a read-only region.
-And so it failed, throwing an error.
-That error was caught by the handler, analysed, and matched the _write-to-a-read_ case.
-And so the app replayed the request _in_ the primary region (`lhr`).
+That line is logged by our app's custom error handler (in `server.js`).
+The write was handled by its closest vm (in the US).
+And it connected to the _closest_ database (in the US).
+But that's a read-only replica.
+And so that write failed, throwing an error.
+That error was caught by the error handler, analysed and matched.
+And so the app using some Fly magic to _replay_ the request _in_ the primary region (`lhr`).
 And that region uses the primary database.
 Which _can_ be written to.
-And so the write worked (with much lower latency).
+And so the write worked.
+And much faster too.

 ## How does it work?

-If there is only one connection string in the `DATABASE_URL`, well no decision needs to be made.
-That one is used, regardless of where in the world the app is running.
+If there is only one connection string in the `DATABASE_URL`, no decision needs to be made.
+That is used regardless of where in the world the app is running.
 That would be the case if you don't have any read replicas.

-If there are multiple connection strings in the `DATABASE_URL`, the app needs to decide which one to connect to.
-In `database.js` you will see it takes a rough guess at which regions it would _prefer_ to connect to (ideally the cloest).
+If there are multiple connection strings in the `DATABASE_URL`, the app needs to decide which one of them to connect to.
+If you take a look at our sample app's `database.js` you will see it takes a rough guess at which regions it would _prefer_ to connect to (ideally the closest).
 And then it sees which of those regions actually has a database.
 By looking for a connection string that uses a host in that region.
 If it can't find one, it defaults to connecting to the primary.

-If your app only uses a couple of regions, it may be simpler for you to instead have more environment variables and less code.
+If your app only uses a couple of regions, it may well be simpler for you to instead have _more_ environment variables and _less_ code.
 You could add an environment variable per region, such as `DATABASE_URL_LHR`, `DATABASE_URL_FRA` ... and so on.
-And pick the appropriate connection string (based on the value of `FLY_REGION` that is provided at run-time as an environment variable).
+And then pick the appropriate one based on the value of `FLY_REGION` that is provided at run-time as an environment variable.

 ## Issues